insideClaw/series/README.md

   * If running for the first time, you will be guided through setting some basic configuration.
   * Note that it will add "alias series='source <scriptDir>/series.sh'" to your .bashrc, unless it already exists as an entry.

-3. Open a new terminal or type 'bash' to renew the known aliases.
+3. Open a new terminal or type 'bash' (if that is your shell of choice) to renew the known aliases.

 Note: Confirmed to run on Windows, under an out-of-the-box Cygwin environment.
 Same instructions apply, only you provide the full path for a Windows player of your choice.